-- Of the 64 undergraduate students and 16 Advanced Practice Nurses (n=80) currently in the program, we have: - 65 Females & 15 Males - 54 African American Students, 10 Hispanics, 16 Asians - 40 undergraduate CLDN students have graduated since 2007. - 13 are still in school and 1 has not passed the NCLEX - Partners HealthCare has employed 33 - CLCDN graduates since 2008. - (new graduates). - HealthCare - Partners HealthCare employs all CLCDN Advanced Practice Nurses - 42 mentors provide guidance, strategies for success, shadowing.
-Leadership opportunities and much more
+- Of the 64 undergraduate students and 16 Advanced Practice Nurses (n=80) currently in the program, we have: - 65 Females & 15 Males - 54 African American Students, 10 Hispanics, 16 Asians - 40 undergraduate CLDN students have graduated since 2007. - 13 are still in school and 1 has not passed the NCLEX - Partners HealthCare has employed 33 CLCDN graduates since 2008.
+Three are currently seeking positions - (new graduates).
+Four are employed outside of Partners - HealthCare Partners HealthCare employs all CLCDN Advanced Practice Nurses - 42 mentors provide guidance, strategies for success, shadowing.
+Leadership opportunities and much more and the CLCDN have opened up so many opportunities for me.